|

 Old Testament Survey (2) - An overview of the Old Testament with attention given to the historical development of Israel and her relationship to the world around her.

-Pastoral Theology (2) - A thorough survey of practical knowledge in pastoral work.
+Pastoral Theology (2) – A thorough survey of practical pastoral work.

 Pastoral Writing (2) - A review of basic English grammar and the development of writing as a skill necessary for the Christian worker.

-Principles of Missions (2) - Concepts, principles, ethics, and the pragmatic aspects of missions work are all discussed openly and honestly.
+Principles of Missions (2) – Theology, concepts, principles, ethics, and the pragmatic aspects of missions work are all discussed openly and honestly.

-Problem Texts (2) - Examines many of the alleged contradictions in the Word of God and, through examination, brings into focus principles of text resolution.
+Problem Texts (2) – Examines many of the alleged contradictions in the Word of God and, through examination, brings into focus principles of textual resolution and sound hermeneutics.11

 Systematic Theology I (2) - A standard systematic approach to theology and church doctrine.

-Systematic Theology II (2) - A second semester of the above.
-It is recommended that the student take ST 101 first, though it is not an official prerequisite.
+Systematic Theology II (2) – A second semester of the above.
+It is recommended that the student take Systematic Theology I first, though it is not an official prerequisite.

-Thesis (6) - A significant scholarly accomplishment is required for gradu-ation, with a minimum of 15,000 words (about 60 pages).
-The Thesis will discuss 36 different doctrines assigned by the Director.
+Thesis (6) – A significant scholarly accomplishment is required for graduation, with a minimum of 15,000 words (about 60 pages).
+The Thesis will discuss 36 different doctrines assigned by the Administrator.
 The student may meet with his advisor for consultations and progress evaluations.
-A detail-ed description of procedures and requirements is available upon request.
+A detailed description of procedures and requirements is available upon request.